alimovlex/Sandbox_TGBot/README.md

 ```

 ## Usage
-At startup, you need to enter 2 parameters, the api key from openweathermap and the bot token itself.
+In main.cpp, you need to enter 2 parameters, the api key from openweathermap and the bot token itself.
 ```
-tgbot -a ~/api.txt -t ~/token.txt
+./tgbot
 ```